IJmuiden

-IJmuiden ([ɛiˈmœydə(n)]) is a port city in the Dutch province of North Holland.
+IJmuiden ([ɛiˈmœydə(n)]) is a port town in the Dutch province of North Holland.
 It is the main town in the municipality of Velsen which lies mainly to the south-east.
 Including its large sea locks, it straddles the mouth of the North Sea Canal to Amsterdam.
 To the south it abuts a large reserve of plant-covered dunes, the Zuid-Kennemerland National Park.
-The city is on the south bank; the north bank is otherwise a steel plant and Velsen-Noord.
+The town is on the south bank; the north bank is otherwise a steel plant and Velsen-Noord.

 It is 10 km north northwest of Haarlem which is 18 km due west of Amsterdam.

-The port is a deepwater port suited to fully laden Panamax ships, and fourth port of the Netherlands.
+The port is a deepwater port suited to fully laden Panamax ships, and the fourth port of the Netherlands.

-The internal capitalization within IJmuiden is as IJ is a digraph in modern Dutch so in some typefaces recognised as a ligature which places it in one typed or handwritten space.
+The internal capitalization within IJmuiden is as IJ is a digraph in modern Dutch with an exceptional spelling convention.
+Also, in some typefaces, IJ is recognised as a ligature and is placed in one typed or handwritten space.

 History

-In the Roman era, the district was already inhabited, and archaeological finds at the impoldered lake of Wijkermeer indicate there was a North Sea port of some regional importance built here.
+In the Roman era, the district was already inhabited, and archaeological finds at the impoldered lake of Wijkermeer indicate there was a North Sea port of some regional importance built at Velsen.
 Present day IJmuiden includes four harbors: the vissershaven (Ship's code IJM), a fishing dock (visafslag), the haringhaven, the IJmondhaven and the Seaport Marina IJmuiden, a harbour for pleasure craft.
 IJmuiden became the largest fishing port of the Netherlands after the island of Urk became closed in by the Afsluitdijk.
 The town suffered heavy damage and demolition during World War II, because of its maritime importance.